 Weight and Size

-It’s obvious that there are advantages to having a telescope of this size – huge 12” primary mirror.
+I think it’s obvious that there are advantages to having a telescope of this size – huge 12” primary mirror.
 There’s plenty to see and even the faintest of objects can be located.
 However, the entire assembly weighs 75 lbs.
 The tube itself is approximately 14” wide and 58” long.
 Bear-hugging will only go so far before you inevitably drop it while trying to line it up with the bearings.

 Straps or other transportation equipment will be required to help setup and move the telescope.
 Then of course, there’s the base that weighs a heavy 38 lbs and can be awkward to carry even with the carry handle.
-While this scope can be portable if you’re willing to haul it, it’s not necessarily convenient to do so.
+While this telescope can be portable if you’re willing to haul it, it’s not necessarily convenient to do so.

 The good news is, you can take some amateur photographs with your smartphone, but serious astrophotography like that of capturing stars and galaxies will be disappointing.
-Dobs aren’t designed for long exposure astrophotography, and even though they have a large aperture, the lack of a tracking mount is significantly limiting.
+Dobs aren’t designed for long exposure astrophotography, and even though they have a large aperture, I feel the lack of a tracking mount is significantly limiting.

 If you were to switch out the mount, you’ll be hard-pressed in keeping weight down below the recommended 50-75% capacity payload of a mounting system once you take into account the tube’s sheer weight and additional photography equipment needed.
 This is something to think about if you’re considering this telescope only for astrophotography.